COM TRUST

 Sketch of the ice-building in form of honeycombs.
 Project outline Franz John.

 The winter in the city of Rovaniemi, which lies directly on the Arctic Circle, is very long.
 Nature here is still pure and the snow still white.
 With that one can begin in any manner of ways.
-The two artists, Franz John from Berlin and Heta Noros from Helsinki, discovered this when they visited Rovaniemi in the winter of 1991.
+The two artists, Franz John from Berlin and Heta Norros from Helsinki, discovered this when they visited Rovaniemi in the winter of 1991.
 They both suggested the idea of producing a bond between snow (cold) and electrography.

 The artists’ group COM TRUST came to Rovaniemi at the beginning of January 1992.
 Weather conditions in the city were observed with a great deal of tension.
 Will it be cold enough, is there enough snow?
 The COM Trust group had brought various ideas and work along.
 One idea was to freeze a portion of the work into ice in the museum’s courtyard.
 Parallel to that, the installation “COM TRUST – an electrographic expedition to the arctic circle” appeared in the museum.